 It’s not as tough as you think

-I thought it would be easy to find advisers producing excellent video content.
+I thought it would be easy to find financial adviser videos being produced to an excellent standard.
 To be honest, it wasn’t.
 That means there’s an opportunity for advisers who do it well.

-There’s no getting away from the fact that video isn’t for everyone.
+There’s no getting away from the fact that financial adviser videos aren’t for everyone.
 You’ve got to become comfortable in front of the camera, or it just won’t work.
 Unless you’re a natural, and born for the silver screen, that takes practice.

 If you can get over the inevitable stage fright, a great opportunity to engage with potential clients awaits.